 One of the ways we have tried to be more self-sufficient to live a more self-sustainable life.
 We try to produce our own food, raise chickens, recycle, reuse what we can, and generally live life without being consumer-driven.
 It is not an easy life to live all the time, but the pay off is great!

 One of the things I hate is how much trash we throw away.
-I know we throw away less trash than most households, but all the same we throw away things we shouldn't.
+I know we throw away less trash than most households, but all the same, we throw away things we shouldn't.
 Being sustainable is not just about how much trash we throw away, but how much we waste in general.

 Being sustainable also means making more of where you live and being more self-supporting in terms of the environment.
-While I support efforts to keep our environment from being wiped out, I know where a large portion of the efforts need to be concentrated.
+While I support efforts to keep our environment from being wiped out, I know where a large portion of the efforts needs to be concentrated.
 We need to focus on what we use and what we throw away.

 Being self-sustaining for me also goes hand in hand with being a homesteader and a prepper.
-Learning to use what I have on hand and being content with what I have will go a long ways towards surviving and thriving.
+Learning to use what I have on hand and being content with what I have will go a long way towards surviving and thriving.

 In a natural disaster or SHTF event, being self-sustaining may be what saves you.
-If you are cut off from other people, but have the means to provide for yourself and to be able to use what you already have to make due, you definitely live longer.
+If you are cut off from other people but have the means to provide for yourself and to be able to use what you already have to make due, you definitely live longer.

 How can you live a more sustainable life?